crate/crate/blackbox/docs/appendices/release-notes/upcoming.rst

 Changes
 =======

+- Added a new ``Connections`` MBean for JMX which exposes the number of open connections per protocol.

 - Added a new ``connections`` column to the ``sys.nodes`` table which contains the number of currently open connections per protocol and the total number of connections per protocol opened over the life-time of a node.